Postgraduate Loans in Scotland 2023

-To qualify for a Postgraduate Loan in Scotland, you need to have ordinarily been a resident in the UK, Channel Islands or Isle of Man for three years prior to the relevant date (we'll explain this in a sec!), and you need to be ordinarily resident in Scotland on the relevant date.
+To qualify for a Postgraduate Loan in Scotland, you need to have ordinarily been a resident in the UK, Channel Islands or Isle of Man for three years prior to the relevant date, and you need to be ordinarily resident in Scotland on the relevant date.